klappvisor/haskell-telegram-api/README.md

 stack build
 ```

 To run test you have to create your own bot.
+Go to [BotFather](https://telegram.me/botfather) and create the bot.
+As the result you will have private bot's access token.
+Keep it safe!

 ```
 stack test --test-arguments "$BOT_TOKEN $CHAT_ID $BOT_NAME"